thebenjhoward/har-grab-plugin/README.md

 ## Drawbacks
 The har dump is triggered by a keyboard shortcut, meaning the browser must be focused.
-Unfortunately selenium cannot send keystrokes at the browser level, and chrome currently doesn't read selenium inputs as browser inputs, so something like `java.awt.Robot`, Sikuli, or some equivalent system in python should be used.
+Unfortunately chrome currently doesn't read selenium inputs as browser inputs, so something like `java.awt.Robot`, Sikuli, or some equivalent system in python should be used.
 This means the window will need to run with head on and be focused during the tests

 *note: in future, I may be able to implement a function that is automatically defined which can trigger the dump.
 I'm not entirely sure if this is possible though*